Class of 2022

 • Schneider is 1 of 5 NCAA Division II women’s coaches to earn 500 wins

-• Listed as third in all-time NCAA Division II history with 634 victories and listed as twelfth in all-time NCAA Division II history with a .757 winning percentage
+• Third all-time winning percentage in NCAA Division II history with 634 victories and listed as twelfth in all-time NCAA Division II history with a .757 winning percentage

-• During his time as Head Coach at West Texas A&M, his teams were able to reach postseason competition eight straight years starting in 1985; he led his team to the NCAA Elite Eight twice, NCAA quarterfinals (1997), and became the NCAA national runners-up in 1988.
+• As Head Coach at West Texas A&M, his teams reached the postseason eight straight years starting in 1985; he led his team to the NCAA Elite Eight twice, NCAA quarterfinals (1997), and were the NCAA national runners-up (1988)

-• In 1993, Schneider was elected to the Texas Girls Coaches Hall of Fame, and in 1997 elected to the Texas High School Basketball Hall of Fame
+• Elected to the Texas Girls Coaches Hall of Fame (1993) and elected to the Texas High School Basketball Hall of Fame (1997)

 Bob Schneider Read More »